Climbing the career ladder is difficult for anyone. However, did you know that in tech, even fewer women succeed?

 Living in a biased world, women are often forced to endure a journey filled with countless stumbling blocks.
 Unfortunately, the tech industry is no exception.
 Especially for the women in the sector that aspire to reach the top, the challenges they face on their way up the ladder are many – ranging from unconscious biases and notoriously gender inequality to the absence of role models and limited opportunities for career advancement.

 The gender gap in technology starts at school and carries on through every stage of a girl's and a woman's lives.
 Females aren't considering technology careers because they are not given enough information on what working in the sector involves and because no one is putting it forward as an option for them.
 Below are some interesting findings from a PwC study with over 2,000 A-Level and university students:

 2. Lack of Mentors

 Mentoring plays a vital role in supporting employees to advance their careers across all sectors.
 Still, there is something about the nature of technology that makes access to mentoring programmes even more critical – especially for female professionals.
-As women are the minority in a male-dominated industry, they're more likely to experience imposter syndrome, fear of failure, or lack self-confidence.
+As women are the minority in a male-dominated industry, they're more likely to experience imposter syndrome, fear of failure, or lack of self-confidence.
 Therefore, apart from the technical guidance, women can particularly benefit from mentoring as a means to build that confidence, enhance their skills, and set achievable career goals.

 3. Lack of Female Role Models in the Field